-MoDOT wants everyone to reach their destinations safely, so all can go home to their families each day.
-Missouri's Blueprint - A Partnership Toward Zero Deaths is Missouri's strategic highway safety plan designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.
+The ultimate goal is for everyone to reach their destination safely.
+MoDOT supports Missouri's Blueprint - A Partnership Toward Zero Deaths, Missouri's strategic highway safety plan designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.

-MoDOT is improving safety culture through statewide strategic initiatives such as Buckle Up Phone Down.
-This is an opportunity for citizens and businesses to commit to driving without distractions by putting the phone down and having all passengers use safety belts.
+Safety culture is being improved through statewide strategic initiatives such as Buckle Up Phone Down.
+This is an opportunity for citizens, businesses and MoDOT employees to commit to driving without distractions by putting the phone down and having all passengers use safety belts.

-Additionally, MoDOT is using innovation to improve system-wide safety with a prioritized project list based on techniques offered in the Highway Safety Manual, analyzed with benefit cost ratios and implemented via a Design-Build program.
+Additionally, MoDOT is using innovation to improve system-wide safety with a prioritized project list based on techniques offered in the Highway Safety Manual, analyzed with benefit cost ratios and implemented via a Design-Build approach.
 MoDOT is partnering with other agencies and the private sector through predictive analytics to optimize development of enforcement and winter operations resources.

-In order to reach our Blueprint goal of 700 or fewer fatalities by 2020, new reduction targets have been established for 2018: reduce fatalities by 9 percent and serious injuries by 5 percent.
-These targets may seem aggressive but are needed to work toward the ultimate goal of zero fatalities.
+In order to reach our Blueprint goal of 700 or fewer fatalities by 2020, new reduction targets were established for 2018: reduce fatalities by 9 percent and serious injuries by 5 percent.